active-logic/debug-chan/Readme.md

 Prolog is an automated logger for C# and Unity 3D:
 - Log every function call (with custom exclusions)
-- Display logs interactively
+- Display logs interactively, with an option to view logs on a per game object basis
 - Log to file

-Assemblies are instrumented via [Mono.Cecil](https://github.com/jbevain/cecil); sources are not modified.
+Assemblies are instrumented via [Mono.Cecil](https://github.com/jbevain/cecil); sources and build targets (iOS/standalone/etc) are not modified.

 ## Requirements